This extension adds support for Inform 7 in VS Code.

 setting can make the newly compiled story open automatically.

-before clicking, the story will be released for testing.
+) will release the story for testing.

 The extension uses the default location of Inform for finding the compilers.
 (On Linux, it uses the installation of the command line interface, not the IDE.
 On macOS, it is only compatible with the interim 2019 release.)
-You can override the compilers paths in the settings.

 Extension settings